 Her life was a mosaic of joyful experiences and steadfast commitments, especially to her family and her faith.
 After 48 beautiful years of marriage, Arlene bid farewell to her beloved husband, William Hall.
 Though their time together shifted into memory, Arlene carried the essence of their love forward, nurturing it within the hearts of those she left behind.

-A woman of unwavering faith and boundless energy, Arlene brought her passion for music into the sacred walls of Calvary Community Church where her beautiful piano playing became a source of inspiration for many.
+A woman of unwavering faith and boundless energy, Arlene brought her passion for music into the sacred walls of Calvary Community Church where her beautiful piano and organ playing became a source of inspiration for many.
 Her dedication to her church and community was a testament to her generous heart and her desire to spread joy.
 While she took immense pride in her musical talents, it was her love for family and her joyous spirit that truly made her shine.

-Visits: 36
+Visits: 179

 This site is protected by reCAPTCHA and the